 Did you know that sticking a needle in your eye could save your sight?

-More specifically, having an ophthalmologist inject medication directly into your eyeball (called an intravitreal injection) to treat certain conditions.
+More specifically, ophthalmologists inject medication directly into your eyeball to treat certain conditions.
 Ophthalmologists call these shots intravitreal injections, and they can save your sight.

 What To Expect During an Eye Injection

-So what should you expect if your ophthalmologist recommends an intravitreal injection?
+So what should you expect if your ophthalmologist recommends an eye injection?

-The needle used for the injection is very thin.
-You will probably feel only pressure, with little or no pain, as the medicine is injected through the white part of your eye.
+- You will get the injection.
+The needle is very thin.
+You will probably feel only pressure and not a sharp sensation.
+The injection is through the white part of your eye.

-After the injection, your ophthalmologist will remove the eyelid speculum and clean your eye to remove the antiseptic.
+Your ophthalmologist will remove the eyelid speculum after the injection.
+They will clean your eye to remove the antiseptic.
 They will also check the eye to make sure there are no problems or complications.
-The typical injection process usually takes about 10 to 15 minutes overall.
+The typical injection process usually takes about 10 to 15 minutes from start to finish.

 For a few hours, you may have some eye irritation.
-You could also have a spot of blood on the eye (called a subconjunctival hemorrhage) where the injection was given.
-This usually clears up in about a week.
+You could also have a spot of blood on the eye (called a subconjunctival hemorrhage) at the injection site.
+This happens rarely and usually clears up within a week.

-Fortunately, complications after intravitreal injections are rare.
+Fortunately, complications after eye injections are rare.
 But you should call your ophthalmologist if you have any of the following signs or symptoms: